arista-netdevops-community/cvp-snmp-container/README.md

 > **Warning**
 > Disclaimer: This project is not an officially endorsed or supported Arista project, and should be treated as a best-effort initiative, without any guarantee of performance or reliability.

-The goal of this project is to find a cleaner way to install snmpd packages on CVP: this will allow a remote management SNMP system to monitor basic CVP server information (CPU, memory, disk space, ...).
+The goal of this project is to find a cleaner way to install snmpd packages on CVP: this will allow a _remote management SNMP system to monitor basic CVP server information_ (CPU, memory, disk space, ...).

-The following project will install snmpd version 5.9 in a Kubernetes pod to make a cleaner and easier-to-maintain solution.
+The following project will install **snmpd** version `5.9` in a Kubernetes pod to make a cleaner and easier-to-maintain solution.

-The package installed (snmpd version 5.9), does support modern cryptographic algorithms (such as SHA-512 or AES-256).
+This snmpd package does support modern cryptographic algorithms (such as `SHA-512` or `AES-256`).

 > **Note**
 >  Kubernetes will expose by default the port UDP `30161`.
 So this port needs to be used from the remote devices (NMS system for example).